xiaoyuxlu/edk2/Readme.md

 the output is target/[debug|release]/base_bmp_support_lib_rust.lib

-Then build the RustPkg/RustPkg.dsc, to generate TestBmpApp.efi.
+Currently, we may use 3 ways to build UEFI module with rust support.
+Finally, we want to reduce the supported ways.

-4) Compile the rust module directly.
+1) Build the rust module with Cargo.

-go to rust folder, such as RustPkg\TestRustLang\TestRustLangApp
+go to rust folder, such as RustPkg\TestRustLang\TestRustLangApp, RustPkg\MdeModulePkg\Universal\CapsulePei\Common

 ```
 cargo xbuild [--release] --target x86_64-unknown-uefi